matthewjmiller/mattmiller/_posts/2012-08-05-bones-country.md

 permalink: /bones-country/
 ---

 "He was glad that he liked the country undecorated, hard, and stripped of its finery.
-He had got down to the bare bones of it, and they were fine and strong and simple." - *The Wind in the Willows.*
+He had got down to the bare bones of it, and they were fine and strong and simple."

+*The Wind in the Willows*